Gortimer Gibbon's Life on Normal Street: Reception

-Reception for Gortimer Gibbon's Life on Normal Street has been highly positive.
+Reception for Gortimer Gibbon's Life on Normal Street was positive.
 Brian Lowry of Variety gave it a positive review, saying "there are relatively few live-action shows intended to appeal to the prepubescent set that won't send parents fleeing from the room ... in terms of kids' TV, this sort of genuinely clever alternative is anything but normal."
-Time gave it a highly positive review, saying there's a surfeit of sharp TV for younger kids both on commercial and public TV.
-It's when kids get a little older that the quality choices dry up, the Disney Channel sitcoms multiply, and you find yourself searching for reruns of Malcolm in the Middle.
-But Amazon's newest debut finally aims at that niche of original, non-obnoxious TV for tweens that used to be filled by series like Nickelodeon's The Adventures of Pete & Pete ...
-Normal Street like a pleasant throwback, both in its attitude and its style."
+James Poniewozik of Time gave it a positive review, saying it was a series that "finally aims at that niche of original, non-obnoxious TV for tweens… a pleasant throwback, both in its attitude and its style."
 The Los Angeles Times called it "a charmer" and the New York Post called it "smart, a little zany and never pandering".